 How To Approach Training for IT Project Change Management

-Professional instructional designers have an entire process for determining the needs of a project, whether technology or anything else.
-We follow the well-known ADDIE process in our own special way (it’s somewhat unique to everyone since it’s so broad) to create effective training.
+Professional instructional designers have a comprehensive process for determining the needs of a project, whether technology or anything else.
+We follow the well-known ADDIE process in our own unique way (it’s somewhat unique to everyone since it’s so broad) to create effective training.

-Because every project is unique and training isn’t always the answer, we start every project from a business and a change management state of mind.
-That means we’re not fixed on training, and it won’t always be the answer to help change management for technology.
+Because every project is unique and training isn’t always the solution, we approach every project from a business and change management mindset.
+That means we’re not fixed on training, and it won’t always be the answer to help with technology change management.

 Here’s how we do it.